AltheaFoundation/althea-L1-docs/docs/join-testnet-4.md

 ## Congrats!

-You have a gravity bridge validator setup and running.
+You have an Althea L1 validator setup and running.
 Checkout the [hackathon project index](https://dorahacks.io/hackathon/145) for any project you may want to participate in!